ietf-wg-webtrans/draft-ietf-webtrans-http3/draft-ietf-webtrans-http3.md

 congestion control.
 QUIC supports application data exchange via streams;
 reliable and ordered byte streams that can be multiplexed.
 Stream independence can mitigate head-of-line blocking.
-While QUIC provides streams as a transport service, it is unopinionated about their usageage.
-Applicability of streams is described by section 4 of {{?RFC9308}}.
+While QUIC provides streams as a transport service, it is unopinionated about their usage.
+The applicability of streams is described by section 4 of {{?RFC9308}}.

 HTTP is an application-layer protocol, defined by "HTTP Semantics" {{!RFC9110}}.